 AI systems often need to be recalibrated to ensure accuracy and transparency, which is why human oversight is essential.
 In case an inherent bias is detected or if the AI system isn't working as intended, human oversight can prove to be critical in identifying and resolving the problem in its initial stages.

-The algorithms can be manipulated or attacked by adversaries to exploit these biases, causing inaccurate decisions or, even worse, malicious outcomes.
-To address this concern, it's essential to implement a rigorous machine learning process that considers potential attack vectors, including data poisoning, model inversion, or evasion attacks.
+To address this concern, it's essential to implement a rigorous machine learning process that uses AI risk management to consider potential attack vectors, including data poisoning, model inversion, or evasion attacks.

 You can use adversarial robustness tools, such as TensorFlow, which helps detect and mitigate these attacks and strengthens the security of machine learning models.

+Another way to protect against adversarial attacks is to use multi-factor authentication( MFA) methods.
 These methods require multiple forms of identification, such as a password and fingerprint verification, to access the system.
 This makes it difficult for attackers to access critical data, even if they can guess passwords.

 To further strengthen the system, the biometric information used in MFA must be carefully selected to prevent reconstruction of the authentication database or fake image replication by the adversary.

-Furthermore, organizations should conduct regular security assessments and cyber drills on their AI systems to identify possible weak points.
+Organizations should conduct regular security assessments and cyber drills on their AI systems to identify possible weak points.
+These assessments should include penetration testing and auditing software codes, network infrastructure, and data storage.

 The results of these assessments should be used to improve system configurations and to address vulnerabilities or potential attack areas.